Increase in free early learning and childcare entitlement for working parents

 How to apply

 Once a family has been confirmed as eligible, they will be given a unique code to present at their chosen childcare provider.
-Eligibility will need to be re-confirmed every three months in order to continue claiming the additional hours and more details about how to apply can be found at gov.uk
+Eligibility will need to be re-confirmed every three months in order to continue claiming the additional hours.
+More information about the extended entitlement and other help available to support families with the cost of childcare, can be found at childcare choices.